 Lodging & Camping

-If you plan camp and/or trek in the park, note that it is required to have a reservation at each campsite you want to stay at and it may be required to have a guide.
+If you plan to camp and/or trek in the park, note that it is required to have a reservation at each campsite you want to stay at and it may be required to have a guide.
 Sites are run by three organizations: Fantastico Sur, CONAF, and Vertice.
 Bookings can be made in advance on their webpages.
-According to the Torres del Paine site, CONAF is currently not offering reservations and their reservation webpage is not available to obtain info on when it will be open for bookings again.

 Some of the campgrounds and refugios close in the winter.
-CONAF sites are closed May through September, Fantastico Sur sites close from May through September or October, and Vertice sites are closed May through October or November.
+CONAF sites generally close May through September, Fantastico Sur sites close from May through September or October, and Vertice sites are closed May through October or November.
 If you take a winter tour, campsite reservations will usually be organized for you.